1. Home

 berry bunches on wood rounds

 Continue this process until you have completed berry bunches going around each wood round.
-Let the red paint dry completely before continuing.

 merry christmas on a wood round garland

-7. Add some green to the berries.
+7. Add Some Green to the Berries.

 green paint for berry stems

 I used a toothpick to do this step because I just wanted a hint of green coming out from the berry bunches.
 This step is really up to you on how little or how much green you would like.
-I just picked 3 berry bunches on each wood round and did little swipes of green paint with the toothpick.

 letters painted with berries for garland